SairamBalamurugan087/FYP/README.md

 - **`tests/`**: Contains unit tests for verifying the correctness and functionality of the project.

 - **`config/`**: Configuration files for the system, such as the **`.env`** file that contains environment variables like OpenDaylight credentials and Web3 provider URL.

-Each of these directories plays a specific role in the decentralized network management setup, from smart contract deployment and SDN control to network simulation and visualization via the web dashboard.

----

-This project structure ensures a clean separation of concerns, making the codebase more modular and easier to maintain or extend.